| Index Funds | Rental Property | |

 Rental property and index funds are fundamentally different asset classes — rental property wins on leverage and tax advantages, while index funds win on liquidity and simplicity.
 Most sophisticated investors hold both.
+The debate over stocks vs real estate has no single right answer.

 What follows is an honest comparison across the dimensions that actually matter: returns, leverage, liquidity, taxes, volatility, time commitment, and risk profile.
 The goal is to give you a framework for deciding how each fits into your portfolio.